Updated May 30, 2023

 The eggplant got its name from the early varieties, which were white or yellow in colour and looked like eggs!

-The eggplant is rich in phytonutrients, which are antioxidants that help protect the body against serious diseases like cancer.
+Eggplants are full of phytonutrients, antioxidants that help protect against diseases like cancer.

 Eggplants are usually a lovely, glossy, purple colour – sometimes so dark they look almost black.